Justin-zi/COMP3100/README.md

 - Clone or download the project
 - Recompile dsClient.java if neccessary
 - Run ds-server and java dsClient || ./insertScriptFile.sh dsClient.class -n
+- Note - When runnign the Test.sh file with the dsClient.class -> Ensure the folder contains the ds-Client & ds-Server executables

 ## Contributions